open5e/open5e/source/monsters/tome-of-beasts/T/ancient-titan.rst

 designated by the titan within 100 feet.
 Any creature within 60 feet of the spot must make a DC 17 Constitution saving throw.
-On a failure, the creature takes 28 (8d6) force damage, falls prone, and is pulled 1d6 x 10 feet toward the eldritch singularity, taking an additional 3 (1d6) bludgeoning damage per 10 feet they were dragged.
+On a failure, the creature takes 28 (8d6) force damage, falls :ref:`srd:prone`, and is pulled 1d6 x 10 feet toward the eldritch singularity, taking an additional 3 (1d6) bludgeoning damage per 10 feet they were dragged.
 If the saving throw succeeds, the target takes half as